Skip to main content

 • Yellow zones (transition areas): The client is approaching a guardrail boundary — worth monitoring

-• Left red zone ("Too Much Savings / Spend More"): The client's distribution rate is below the lower guardrail, meaning they could afford to spend more
+• Left red zone ("Too Much Savings / Spend More"): The client's distribution rate is below the lower guardrail rate, meaning they could afford to spend more

-• Right red zone ("Not Enough Savings / Spend Less"): The client's distribution rate is above the upper guardrail, meaning they should consider reducing spending
+• Right red zone ("Not Enough Savings / Spend Less"): The client's distribution rate is above the upper guardrail rate, meaning they should consider reducing spending

 Blue Marker Position

-• The blue marker shows exactly where the client's current distribution rate falls on the bar
+• The blue marker shows where the client's current distribution rate falls on the bar

-• Center of the bar = the available (recommended) rate
+• Center of the bar = the Available Rate

-• If the current rate is outside the guardrails, the marker will appear in the red zone but won't go off the edge of the bar
+• If the current rate is outside the guardrails, the marker will appear in the red zone but won't extend past the edge of the bar

 7. Distribution Table